 - Gold is a hedge when the stock market is not expected to do well.

 - Portfolio diversification.

 - The loss of confidence in central banks

 - Geopolitical uncertainty (Middle East, Brexit, ISIS, North Korea, Hong Kong.)

 - The US-China trade war.

 - The covid-19 triggered financial crisis

-It is estimated that only 1% of all gold sovereigns that have ever been minted, are still in collectable condition.
+It is estimated that only 1% of all gold sovereigns that have ever been minted are still in collectible condition.
 It is this relative rarity in relation to bullion coins and bars that leads to leverage whereby, in gold bull markets the value of these coins increases by more than the actual price of gold.